Landline-free medical alert systems with upgrades for caregivers & style-conscious seniors

 For starters, most of their systems come with a cellular chip (they work without landlines) and send alerts over AT&T’s 4G network.
-Also, MobileHelp can monitor TrelaWear jewelry-inspired pendants.
-So if you’re looking for fashion-forward peace of mind for yourself or a loved one, this might be a good fit.
-And they also offer a neat tablet-based alert system, which actually convinced one of our “forever young” parents to get emergency backup.
+Also, MobileHelp can monitor Trelawear jewelry-inspired pendants.
+So, if you’re looking for fashion-forward peace of mind for yourself or a loved one, this option could be a good fit for you.
+And they also offer a neat tablet-based alert system, which even convinced one of our “forever young” parents to get emergency backup.

-That said, we aren’t wild about all MobileHelp equipment.
-For on-the-go coverage especially, we’ve found certain competitors to have better alternatives.
-And their devices aren’t waterproof, which we didn’t love.
-So if you’re wanting to get the scoop on MobileHelp — the good and the bad — we’re sharing it all with you today.
+That said, we aren’t wild about all of MobileHelp’s equipment.
+For on-the-go coverage, certain competitors have better alternatives.
+Moreover, their devices aren’t waterproof, which we didn’t love.
+So, if you want to get the scoop on MobileHelp — the good and the bad — we’re sharing it all with you today.
 So let’s get started!

-MobileHelp was founded in 2006.
-The brand quickly gained traction, and now they make equipment for other brands we research and test like Medical Guardian and ADT.
-The company is directed by CEO Robert S. Flippo, formerly of Motorola and Zoom.
+Founded in 2006, MobileHelp quickly gained traction, and now, they even make equipment for other brands we research and test, like Medical Guardian and ADT.
+CEO Robert S. Flippo, formerly of Motorola and Zoom, directs the company.1

 Here’s a sampling of MobileHelp’s major milestones:

 MobileHelp now serves more than 250,000 people.
 They also operate ClearArch, which helps companies deliver telehealth services.
 Needless to say, MobileHelp is a well-established leader in the field.
 But let’s see how well their devices perform in the real world, and how they can help seniors age with confidence.